 - This kind of historical satellite imagery can help us understand what activities may have taken place on the property in the past and/or what that property was used for.
 Has it ever been contaminated?
-Did it used to look better or worse than it currently does?
+Did it use to look better or worse than it currently does?
 Has the timber been harvested recently?
 Has this property improved or deteriorated over time?
 Chances are – if anything dramatic has changed in the past decade or two, the historical satellite pictures will help tell you the story.

 The availability of historical map data varies based on what parts of the world you’re looking at – but chances are, you should be able to find SOME historical imagery through this helpful functionality in Google Earth.

 6. View a Property’s Terrain and Topography

 When you’re buying vacant land, something you should be fully aware of is the terrain and topography of the property in question (and this becomes increasingly important when you’re investing in areas known for hills, valleys, mountains, ravines and the like).

 There are MANY places in the world that have unpredictable elevations, cliffs, mountains, valleys and more.
 In many cases, the topography of the land can have a major impact on the build-ability of the property itself.
-For the same reasons you can't build a house on vertical cliff, you should always do some preliminary research to find out where your property is located and what the lay of the land is.
+For the same reasons you can’t build a house on a vertical cliff, you should always do some preliminary research to find out where your property is located and what the lay of the land is.

 7. Find the Elevation of Any Point on Earth